TIME: appx. 1hr 10mins

 As you walk down the track you have Cape Cornwall Golf Club on your right, and at the bottom of the track you come to a small fishing cove, Priest Cove.

-If the weather permits and you have brought your swimming costume then there is a small lido which has been carved out of the rocks and is perfect for paddling in when the tide is out.
-When the tide is full, Priests Cove offers up fantastic snorkelling opportunities when the sea is calm.
+If the weather permits there is a small lido which has been carved out of the rocks.
+It is perfect for paddling in when the tide is out.
+Priests Cove offers up fantastic snorkelling opportunities when the sea is calm.

 Out at sea you will sea a small island, called The Brisons which is often said to look like “Charles de Gaulle in his bath”.